-- Do one of the following: - On your Mac using macOS 13 or later: Choose Apple menu > System Settings, click General, then click Software Update. - To update software downloaded from the App Store, click the Apple menu.
+- · Do one of the following: - On your Mac using macOS 13 or later: Choose Apple menu > System Settings, click General, then click Software Update. - On your Mac using macOS 12 or earlier: Choose Apple menu > System Preferences, then click Software Update . - To update software downloaded from the App Store, click the Apple menu.
 The number of available updates, if any, is shown next to App Store.
 Choose App Store to continue in the App Store app ...